Raptyyy/vr-guide/video-settings.md

 # Reflections
 **Reflection Resolution** simply adjusts how sharp / clear the reflections will look, `512x512` is a good base value to start with, can increase if needed.

-**Rendering frequency** adjusts how smoothly the reflections will reflect, Set it to either `one or two faces per frame`, any higher is not really needed as they get reprojected anyway. don't use Static either.
+**Rendering frequency** adjusts how frequently the reflections will update.
+Set it to `two faces per frame`, any higher is not really needed as they get reprojected anyway.
+Don't use Static either as it will cause issues with Pure.

 **Rendering distance** Adjusts the reflection rendering distance, does not have a noticeable performance impact so you can set it to `at least 1000m` or higher if needed.